 - L3.1 In this example a 61⁄2-digit electronic multimeter is calibrated on its 1 V dc range using a multi-function calibrator. - L3.2 The calibrations were carried out in both polarities at 0.1 V increments from zero to 1 V and additionally at 1.5 V and 1.9 V. Only one measurement was carried out at each point and therefore reliance was placed on a previous evaluation of repeatability using similar multimeters. - L3.3 No corrections were made for known errors of the calibrator as these were identified as being small relative to other sources of uncertainty.
-The uncorrected errors are assumed to be zero with an uncertainty obtained by analysis of information obtained from the calibration certificate for the calibrator. - L3.4 The indication of the multimeter under test, IDVM, can be described as follows:
+The uncorrected errors are assumed to be zero with an uncertainty obtained by analysis of information obtained from the calibration certificate for the calibrator. - L3.4 The indication of the multimeter under test, I{DVM} , can be described as follows:

-$I{DVM} = V{CAL} + V_D + V{UE} + V{TC} + V{LIN} + V_T + V{CM} + \delta V{RES} + I_R$ , where
+$I{DVM} = V{CAL} + V_D + V{UE} + V{TC} + V{LIN} + V_T + V{CM} + \delta V{RES} + I_R$, where

-- $V{CAL}$ = Calibrated voltage setting of multifunction calibrator. - $V_D$ = Drift in voltage of multifunction calibrator since last calibration. - $V{UE}$ = Uncorrected errors of multifunction calibrator. - $V{TC}$ = Temperature coefficient of multifunction calibrator. - $V{LIN}$ = Linearity and zero offset of multifunction calibrator. - $V{T}$ = Thermoelectric voltages generated at junctions of connecting leads, calibrator and multimeter. - $V{CM}$ = Effects on voltmeter reading due to imperfect common-mode rejection characteristics of the measurement system. - $\delta V{RES}$ = Rounding errors due to the resolution of multimeter being calibrated. - $I_R$ = Repeatability of indication - L3.5 The calibration uncertainty was obtained from the certificate for the multi-function calibrator.
-This had a value of $\pm$ 2.8 ppm as a relative uncertainty but there was an additional $\pm$ 0.5 $\mu$ V in absolute units (k = 2). - L3.6 The manufacturer's 1-year performance specification for the calibrator included the following effects: - $V_D$ , $V{UE}$ , $V{TC}$ These contributions were assumed to be relative in nature. - $V{IIN}$ This contribution was assumed to be absolute in nature. - L3.7 The specification for the calibrator on the 1 V dc range was $\pm 8$ ppm of reading $\pm 1$ ppm of full-scale.
-On this particular multifunction calibrator the full-scale value is twice the range value; therefore the absolute term is $\pm 2$ V x 10-6 = $\pm 2$ μV.
-The performance of the calibrator had been verified by examining its calibration data and history, using internal quality control checks and ensuring that it was used within the temperature range and other conditions as specified by the manufacturer.
-A rectangular distribution was assumed. - L3.8 The effects of thermoelectric voltages, $V_T$ , for the particular connecting leads used had been evaluated on a previous occasion.
+V{CAL} = Calibrated voltage setting of multifunction calibrator.

+V_D = Drift in voltage of multifunction calibrator since last calibration.

+V{UE} = Uncorrected errors of multifunction calibrator.

+V{TC} = Temperature coefficient of multifunction calibrator.

+V{LIN} = Linearity and zero offset of multifunction calibrator.

+V_T = Thermoelectric voltages generated at junctions of connecting leads, calibrator and multimeter δV{RES} = Rounding errors due to the resolution of multimeter being calibrated.

+V{CM} = Effects on voltmeter reading due to imperfect common-mode rejection characteristics of the measurement system.

+I_R = Repeatability error of indication

+- L3.5 The calibration uncertainty was obtained from the certificate for the multi-function calibrator.
+This had a value of 2.8 ppm as a relative uncertainty but there was an additional 0.5 μ V in absolute units (k = 2). - L3.6 The manufacturer's 1-year performance specification for the calibrator included the following effects:

+V_D , V{UF} , V{TC} These contributions were assumed to be relative in nature.

+V{LIN} This contribution was assumed to be absolute in nature.

+- L3.7 The specification for the calibrator on the 1 V dc range was ± 8 ppm of reading ± 1 ppm of full-scale.
+On this particular multifunction calibrator the full-scale value is twice the range value; therefore the absolute term is ± 2 V x $\pm 10^{-6}$ = ± 2 ± 2 ± 2 V. The performance of the calibrator had been verified by examining its calibration data and history, using internal quality control checks and ensuring that it was used within the temperature range and other conditions as specified by the manufacturer.
+A rectangular distribution was assumed. - L3.8 The effects of thermoelectric voltages, V_T , for the particular connecting leads used had been evaluated on a previous occasion.
 Thermoelectric voltages are independent of the voltage setting are therefore an absolute uncertainty contribution.
-A value of $\pm 1 \mu V$ was assigned, based on previous experiments with the leads.
-The probability distribution was assumed to be rectangular. - L3.9 Effects due to common-mode signals, $V{CM}$ , had also been the subject of a previous evaluation and a value of $\pm 1 \mu$ V, with a rectangular distribution, was assigned.
-This contribution is absolute in nature, as the common-mode voltage is unrelated to the measured voltage.
+An uncertainty of 1 μ V was assigned, based on previous experiments with the leads.
+The probability distribution was assumed to be rectangular. - L3.9 Effects due to common-mode signals, V{CM} , had also been the subject of a previous evaluation and an uncertainty of 1 μ V, with a rectangular distribution, was assigned.
+This contribution is absolute in nature, as the common-mode voltage is unrelated to the measured voltage. - L3.10 No correction is made for the rounding due to the resolution V{RES} of the digital display of the multimeter.
+The least significant digit on the range being calibrated corresponds to 1 μ V and there is therefore a possible rounding error δV{RES} of $\pm 0.5 \, \mu$ V. The probability distribution is assumed to be rectangular and this term is absolute in nature.